How can we create supportive neighbourhoods for immigrants living with dementia and their caregivers in suburbs?

 The goal of this study is to help urban planners and municipalities understand how to build neighbourhoods that make people living with dementia, their families and professional careworkers feel comfortable, safe, supported, and included.

-Learn more about the Care and Dementia in Suburbs project and how you can join the study
+Learn more about the Care and Dementia in Suburbs project.
+Please note that recruitment for the study has officially closed.